Front Line Assembly: Early releases and Michael Balch (1987–1989)

 With the next album State of Mind, released in January 1988, the band switched to German independent label Dossier.
 They changed labels as Leeb did not want to be bound to one label, so the releases were issued only on European labels.

 In 1988, Balch became an official band member and began writing songs alongside Leeb for the next few albums.
 Balch mostly contributed by providing keyboards and programming.
 This partnership produced the releases Corrosion and Disorder.
 A planned release on the Canadian label Nettwerk fell through, and the two finished masters were issued instead by Third Mind in 1988.
+After the releases in 1988, Third Mind signed Front Line Assembly to a three album deal.
 Through Levermore Corrosion was licensed to Wax Trax!.
 Both records were re-released together with three more unreleased tracks on the compilations Convergence later that year and Corroded Disorder in 1995.

 Adhering to Third Mind for Europe and Wax Trax! for North America resulted in better availability of the albums in both places, and the signing with Third Mind attracted the attention of established music magazines, including Melody Maker or NME as well as the underground magazine Music From the Empty Quarter.

 Front Line Assembly produced their next album Gashed Senses & Crossfire in 1989.
 This album introduced their first single Digital Tension Dementia which became their first chart success and peaked at position 45 of the Billboard Hot Dance Club Songs chart.
 In support of their latest release, the band, together with Fulber as live metal percussionist, headed out to Europe and North America for their first tour.
 However, during the show in London in July 1989 their first live album Live was recorded under unfavourable circumstances.
 Presumably not well attended, the audience's reactions at the show had to be reworked.
 For Balch it was also the last Front Line Assembly tour because he parted ways to join Ministry and Revolting Cocks.